ZeroDayArcade/wpa-password-cracking-with-pmkid/README.md

 along with a passwords list.

 A sample list of the top 100 passwords is included for testing.
 In a real world scenario, you'd typically use a much larger list.
-This script is for demonstration purposes to make it easy for those looking to build their own cracking tools get started with a straightforward example.
+This script is for demonstration purposes and built for comprehension over speed.
+It is meant to help those looking to build their own cracking tools get started with a bare-bones example.

+Also, and I hope this goes without saying, only ever hack a network you own and have legal permission to hack.
+This is for educational purposes only and to help you advance your penetration testing skills and knowledge.

 ## Background Information on the exploit
 What the terms above mean in simple language: